arockenberger/NorKorr/poster/publ_ready_poster.md

 ## Footnotes

 <a name="NBnrLetters">1</a>: A query of the manuscript catalogue "HANSKE" which is in use at the National Library of Norway, retrieves 195.653 registered letters.
-Among them are letters to and from Henrik Ibsen (1828–1906), Fridtjof Nansen (1861–1930), Camilla Collett (1813–1895) but also letters by Norwegian emmigrants to the United States, Mexico and Canada.
+Among them are letters to and from Henrik Ibsen (1828–1906), Fridtjof Nansen (1861–1930), Camilla Collett (1813–1895) but also letters by Norwegian emigrants to the United States, Mexico and Canada.

 <a name="MMnrLetters">2</a>: The Munch Museum holds 8802 letter to and from artist Edvard Munch (1863–1944).